-Scandes clearly affect the warm sector by retarding and eroding the fronts that move over the orography, the evolution of the 295 warm-air seclusion is only slightly displaced to the north, but otherwise unaffected.
-This insensitivity of the core to the evolution of the warm sector suggests that the cyclone core at this stage of the life cycle has become a largely independent dynamical entity, that only co-evolves rather than interacts, with its warm sector.
+clone core at this stage of the life cycle has become a largely independent dynamical entity, which only co-evolves rather than interacts with its warm sector.
 The observed tendency for secondary cyclogenesis at the occlusion point indicates that this finding for the New Year's Day Storm might apply more generally.